-Saving children from Nepal's prisons
+The woman who's rescued 1,600 children

 100 Women: Saving Nepal’s children from growing up in prison

-In Nepal, young children are kept with their mothers - even, sometimes, in prison.
+In Nepal, young children are often kept with their mothers in prison.
 But after the age of five, thousands of them find a new life and education beyond bars in one of Indira Ranamagar's homes.

 What is 100 Women?